Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Nashian game theory

 We will only consider pure strategies, meaning that players may not use randomness to build mixed strategies.
 The outcome of a game must thus always be one of the strategy profiles of the normal form matrix, with each player getting the corresponding payoff.

-Furthermore, in this paper, we assume that there are no ties, meaning that a player always has a strict preference between any two strategy profiles.
-This assumption is also called general position in literature.
+Furthermore, we assume that there are no ties, meaning that a player always has a strict preference between any two strategy profiles.
 The players do not cooperate.
-They act selfishly, but accept and use the laws of logics.
-They are also rational in the sense that they make decisions to optimize their utility to the best of their knowledge or beliefs\footnote{And the paradigm presented in this paper differs from Nash in terms of knowledge or beliefs regarding the underlying assumptions.
+They act selfishly but accept and use the laws of logic.
+They are also rational in the sense that they make decisions to optimize their utility to the best of their knowledge or beliefs\footnote{Our paradigm differs from Nash in terms of knowledge or beliefs regarding the underlying assumptions.
 People can act rationally in different ways if they have different beliefs.}.
 They commonly know the structure of the game.
+Finally, the game is only played once: this is not a repeated-game equilibrium.